baoqtran/AppointmentScheduler-Early-Version/readme.txt

 <h2>ANIMALS:</h2>
-<p>The animals button will display all existing animals information by default.
-This including animal name, type, age, weight...e.g,
+<p>The animal’s tab will display all existing animal information by default.
+This includes animal name, type, age, weight... e.g.,
 it also comes with 3 buttons below the table (Add Animal, Update Animal, Delete Animal).
-The add button create a new animal profile allow to add note, the update button will update an existing animal profile with three buttons to Edit Note, New Note and Delete Note, and the delete button will delete the selected animal profile from the system.
+The add button creates a new animal profile and allows to add note, the update button will update an existing animal profile with three buttons Edit Note, New Note, and Delete Note, and the delete button will delete the selected animal profile from the system.

 <img src="Screenshots/ANIMAL TABLE.png" alt="alt text" title="AnimalTable" />
 <img src="Screenshots/ANIMAL - ADD.png" alt="alt text" title="AnimalAdd" />
 <img src="Screenshots/ANIMAL - UPDATE.png" alt="alt text" title="AnimalUpdate" />